 Q. If a soldier applies for voluntary redundancy whilst on operations, can the application be retracted once the soldier returns from tour?
 Can consideration be given to a soldier asking for a retraction if the soldier had experienced a 'difficult' tour?
 Click here to show answer

-Answer - The ‘Withdrawal of Application for Redundancy’ forms are at the back of the DIN and must be with the ARedC by Feb 13.
-Any application not rescinded by a withdrawal beyond 28 Feb will go forward for consideration for redundancy.
+Answer - The ‘Withdrawal of Application for Redundancy’ forms are at the back of the Tranche 4 DIN and must be with the ARedC by 06 March 2014.
+Any application not rescinded by a withdrawal beyond 06 March will go forward for consideration for redundancy.
 There is a process for dealing with exceptional circumstances through appeal (post selection) but the soldier would have to demonstrate exceptional circumstances not known when the board made the selection.

 Q. How is LSAP affected by redundancy?
 Click here to show answer